Skip to main content

 About Asadero Chikali

-Ranked #61 on the LA Times 101 Best Restaurants 2024 list, Asadero Chikali is the taco counter Inglewood needed — and the one that Los Angeles keeps returning to.
+Ranked #61 on the LA Times 101 Best Restaurants 2024 list, Asadero Chikali is the taco counter Inglewood needed; and the one that Los Angeles keeps returning to.

 If you are asking whether Asadero Chikali is worth a visit, the answer is direct: yes, particularly if you have not eaten Mexicali-style guisados before.
 This is a family-run operation that started as an East L.A. taco truck and has since opened a brick-and-mortar location in a small strip mall at 4233 W Century Blvd in Inglewood, not far from SoFi Stadium.
-The format is casual, the prices are taco-counter prices, and the LA Times put it in their top 65 restaurants in the entire city for 2024 — a list that includes tasting-menu destinations like Providence and Hayato.
+The format is casual, the prices are taco-counter prices, the LA Times put it in their top 65 restaurants in the entire city for 2024; a list that includes tasting-menu destinations like Providence and Hayato.

 At the Inglewood location, tacos come with a tray of salsas and pickled onions.
-The tortillas are available by the dozen to take home , something the LA Times critic noted they never skip.
+The tortillas are available by the dozen to take home, something the LA Times critic noted they never skip.
 If you are the kind of person who measures a taco spot by the quality of its tortilla, this detail matters.

 The Inglewood location anchors a neighborhood that does not have a deep bench of nationally recognized dining options.
 As a neighborhood restaurant, Chikali is doing genuine work: it is a destination that happens to be in Inglewood, not a compromise.
 For visitors staying near SoFi Stadium or catching an event at the Kia Forum, this is a clear call over a generic chain or hotel dining.

 Booking difficulty is easy.
 This is a taco counter, not a reservation-only tasting room.
 Walk in.
-The Google rating sits at 4.3 across 51 reviews, which is a reliable floor for quality but a small sample , the LA Times recognition is the more meaningful signal here.

 For broader context on where Asadero Chikali fits in the Los Angeles dining picture, see our full Los Angeles restaurants guide.
 If you are planning a longer stay, our Los Angeles hotels guide, bars guide, and experiences guide cover the rest of the city.